JeremyTurner1976/Jt76EmberBase/ReadMe.txt

 	draw in admin dashboard
-	return 422 and get the validation errors (ModelState.isValid) Controller#controllerFor is deprecated, please use Controller#needs instead Loading image for the pdf load
+	return 422 and get the validation errors (ModelState.isValid) Controller#controllerFor is deprecated, please use Controller#needs instead Loading image for the pdf load and make this an object, ie8 needs iframes though